wmde/wikit/README.md

 docker-compose up
 ```

+ℹ In development mode, the storybooks currently do **not** support "composition", i.e. vue-components is not featured in the docs storybook.
+Please look at it in isolation.

 ¹ Please refer to the `.env` file(s) for port configuration.

 As usual, docker-compose also allows for those services to be started independently of each other if preferred.